-The LowRider2 CNC is my revised version of a CNC router that can handle full sheet material!
-Of course you can go smaller.
+The LowRider3 is the V1 Engineering version of a CNC router that can handle up to full sheet material!
 If the MPCNC is not big enough for you this picks up where that left off.

 This CNC router can handle any length (within reason), the Y direction is only bound by your table length.

 The single Y rail keeps the machine properly constrained while maintaining ease of use.
 Two rails are extremely difficult to align, and fully constrained rails do not allow for easy removal of the machine.

 Width (X axis or “Beam”) should always be the shorter axis.

 The Z direction (height) is best kept to 80mm.
 This allows for 1.5” of cutting depth, that is a lot.
 If you need to cut more than 1.5” deep this is not the CNC for you.
 Now if you need to cut a few millimeters off really thick material (facing a slab), this can be a great machine for that.
 You want to keep the machine as low as possible and make the table surface adjustable by using something like a drop table.
 This keeps the Material Removal Rate very high.
 The answer is not making a taller machine.

 This router is most rigid when working near the table surface, opposite of most conventional gantry CNC machines.
 So the lower the axis the more rigid the machine.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.